USGS-R/NWCEd/README.md

 Need a way to modify time series according to different types of uncertainty and generate plots.
 	End up with a plot showing original data along with adjusted data according to assumed uncertainty.
 	Also show new 'balanced' water budget based on assumed uncertainty.

+#### Function2 (Closed Annual Water Budget Plotting Function)
+	*Function should be modified from function 2
+	**Should convert datasets to annual, plotting size and formats should be the same *function should include user inputs for precip, ET, runoff, streamflow **function should convert all datasets to annual **function should calculate the closed water budget by adding/subtracting datasets *function should allow user option of inputting in types of uncertainty **uncertainty inputs should be defaulted to none

 ## Objectives of the exercise